How to get into the London Marathon

 You need to be a UK resident and member of an athletics club associated with British Athletics and have a championship-qualifying performance for a marathon or half marathon.

-For London Marathon 2023, Championship qualifying times are as below (unchanged from 2022).
+For London Marathon 2024, Championship qualifying times were as below (unchanged from 2022).

-The Championship qualifying period for the 2023 London Marathon is qualifying races run between 1 January 2022 and 31 Dec 2022.
-Championship entries opened in December.
+The Championship qualifying period for the 2024 London Marathon was qualifying races run between 1 January 2023 and 31 Dec 2023.
+Championship entries opened in December 2023.

 6. Competitions